hrmJ/refactoring-with-stratified-design/slides.md

 <!--

-It is quite clear that creating an alram is actually a rather complex process.
+It is quite clear that creating an alarm is actually a rather complex process.
 However, when dealing with creating an alarm a developer looking at this code does not have to be concerned with all the details of the process.
 This is  a rather straight-forward implementation dealing with similar levels of abstraction: